BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 HSDO has been updated so that each HAProxy only sends requests to USP origins of the same AZ.
 It is still the Network Load Balancers that send traffic to the HAProxys, on multiple AZs.

-Removing inter-AZ traffic was not that much work to do and we quickly saw the difference: 45% cost savings.
+Removing inter-AZ traffic was not that much work to do and we quickly saw the difference: **45% cost savings**.

 ![The costs of this platform, where v3 was deployed in mid-November 2020](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/aws-cost-explorer-oct-to-dec-2020.png)
 <center><i>The costs of this platform, where v3 was deployed in mid-November 2020</i></center>